gauravtendolkar/gauravtendolkar.github.io/docs/_posts/2024-06-01-1-Learning-Probability-Distribution-Of-Data.markdown

 <div class="callout">
 📝 <b>Short note on Multivariate Gaussian</b><br/>
 First, something that confuses me if I am not paying attention - Multivariate Gaussian is different from mixture of Gaussians.
 Multivariate Gaussian is a Gaussian distribution over a multidimensional vector but has a single mode.
 You can also have a mixture of multivariate Gaussians which will give you multimodal distributions.
 Another important thing to note about a Multivariate Gaussian is that, in higher dimensions, the distribution does not look or behave like you expect in 1D and 2D cases.
-This is due to the [Gaussian Soap Bubble Effect](https://www.inference.vc/high-dimensional-gaussian-distributions-are-soap-bubble/).
+This is due to the <a href="https://www.inference.vc/high-dimensional-gaussian-distributions-are-soap-bubble/">Gaussian Soap Bubble Effect</a>.
 </div>

 Along with <span>$P(z)$, we choose a sufficiently complex function $f_{\theta}$ with parameters $\theta$.
 The input to $f_{\theta}$ is a sample of latent variable $z$ and the outputs are numbers used to parametrize another different simple parametric probability distribution - let’s say another multivariate isotropic Gaussian PDF.
 Let’s denote the conditional PDF of $X$ given $z$ as <span>$P_{\theta}(x | z)$.
 Now, sampling a data point involves